Dislocated Shoulder – Causes, Risks and Management

 - Motion Exercises

-- Muscle Strengthening Exercises (particularly for rotator cuff muscles and shoulder blade stabilisers)
+- Muscle Strengthening and stabilisation Exercises (particularly for rotator cuff muscles and shoulder blade stabilisers)

 - Ice to reduce pain/swelling